Scurvy: Cause

-Scurvy, including subclinical scurvy, is caused by a deficiency of dietary vitamin C since humans are unable to metabolically synthesize vitamin C. Provided the diet contains sufficient vitamin C, the lack of working L-gulonolactone oxidase (GULO) enzyme has no significance, and in modern Western societies, scurvy is rarely present in adults, although infants and elderly people are affected.
+Scurvy, including subclinical scurvy, is caused by a deficiency of dietary vitamin C since the human liver is unable to synthesize vitamin C. Provided the diet contains sufficient vitamin C, the lack of working L-gulonolactone oxidase (GULO) enzyme has no significance.
+In modern Western societies, scurvy is seldom present in average adults, although underfed people (drug users, the homeless, neglected children and geriatrics) are affected.
 Virtually all commercially available baby formulas contain added vitamin C, preventing infantile scurvy.
-Human breast milk contains sufficient vitamin C, if the mother has an adequate intake.
+Human breast milk contains sufficient vitamin C if the mother has an adequate intake.
 Commercial milk is pasteurized, a heating process that destroys the natural vitamin C content of the milk.

-Scurvy is one of the accompanying diseases of malnutrition (other such micronutrient deficiencies are beriberi and pellagra) and thus is still widespread in areas of the world depending on external food aid.
+Scurvy is one of the accompanying diseases of malnutrition (other such micronutrient deficiencies are beriberi and pellagra) and thus is still widespread in areas of the world dependent on external food aid.
 Although rare, there are also documented cases of scurvy due to poor dietary choices by people living in industrialized nations.

 Pathogenesis

-Vitamins are essential to the production and use of enzymes that are involved in ongoing processes throughout the human body.
+Vitamins are essential to the production and use of enzymes in ongoing processes throughout the human body.
 Ascorbic acid is needed for a variety of biosynthetic pathways, by accelerating hydroxylation and amidation reactions.

+The early symptoms of malaise and lethargy may be due to either impaired fatty acid metabolism from a lack of carnitine and/or from a lack of catecholamines, which are needed for the cAMP-dependent pathway in both glycogen metabolism and fatty acid metabolism.
+Impairment of either fatty acid metabolism or glycogen metabolism leads to decreased ATP (energy) production.
+ATP is needed for cellular functions, including muscle contraction.
+(For low ATP within the muscle cell, see also Purine nucleotide cycle.)

 In the synthesis of collagen, ascorbic acid is required as a cofactor for prolyl hydroxylase and lysyl hydroxylase.
 These two enzymes are responsible for the hydroxylation of the proline and lysine amino acids in collagen.
 Hydroxyproline and hydroxylysine are important for stabilizing collagen by cross-linking the propeptides in collagen.